 25 Demerits One (1) school day In-House Suspension.
-A letter to parent/ guardian of record which includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the Guidance Counselor.
-The student will
+A letter to parent/ quardian of record which includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the Guidance Counselor.
+The student will have the option of entering the Merit Program.

 35 Demerits Two (2) school days In-House Suspension.
-A letter to parent/ out-of-school, a letter to parent/guardian of record which includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the Guidance Counselor.
+A letter to parent/ quardian of record which includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the Guidance Counselor.
 The student will have the option of entering the Merit Program.